razorpay/blade/rfcs/2021-28-07-motion-design-core-actions.md

 | **Fade** | ✅ | ✅ | ⛔️ | ❌ | ❌ |
 | **Fill** | ❌ | ❌ | ❌ | ⛔️ | ✅ |
 | **Morph** | ❌ | ✅ | ❌ | ✅ | ⛔️ |
+> **Note:** Roation property can only be used in loaders or icons, and can be used with Scale and Fade.

 ### **Examples**
 | Type | **Scale Fade** | **Move Fade** |**Morph Move** | **Scale Move** | **Morph Fill** |